dayan9265/climate-change-awereness-pandemic/README.md

 Based on the wikipedia data during the Covid-19 crisis, by choosing your subject within this list you should be able to maximize the awarness toward your article in the domain of climate change.

- ---
-#### Method

-We focused on a list of Europeen countries with language specific enough to be able to link the mobility of their countries and the views of Wikipedia in the corresponding articles.
-The list of selected countries is the following :